-An understanding of what human trafficking means will help you decipher if you are party to the exploitation.
-These questions that will help you become aware of your role in trafficking chain.
+Understanding of what human trafficking means will help you determine if you are a party to the exploitation.
+These questions will help you become aware of your role in the trafficking chain.

-For the many citizens who employ domestic help and organizations that employ a large number of low-income migrant workers, the quiz may be useful in identifying and mitigating one’s role in human trafficking.
+For the many citizens who employ domestic help and organizations that employ a large number of low-income migrant workers, this quiz may be useful in identifying and mitigating one’s role in human trafficking.

 According to the UN Protocol on trafficking: